-During her post-doctoral fellowship, Dr. Tompkins became the Chief Resident in the Department of Psychiatry at Oakland Children’s Hospital.
-After her training at Children’s, she continued working with the Psychology Oncology Program (POP), conducting clinical research and providing direct patient care.
-Dr. Tompkins has also been in private practice in San Francisco since 2009, where she works with children, adolescents and their families.
+During her post-doctoral fellowship, Dr. Tompkins became the chief resident in the Department of Psychiatry at UCSF Benioff Children’s Hospital Oakland.
+After her training, she continued working with the psychology pncology program, conducting clinical research and providing direct patient care.
+She has also been in private practice in San Francisco since 2009, where she works with children and adolescents and their families.

 - PhD, PGSP-Stanford School of Medicine PsyD Consortium

 - MS, PGSP-Stanford School of Medicine PsyD Consortium

 - BEd, Queen’s University at Kingston, Ontario, Canada